 Yet, all too often, the risk of terrorism has been used as the basis for eroding our human rights and civil liberties:

 - The maximum period of detention without charge for most criminal suspects is 24 to 96 hours.
 But, between 2006 and 2011, terrorism suspects could be detained for up to 28 days without charge.
-Despite this period being far longer than the period of pre-charge detention in any comparable democracy, Parliament also considered (and. welcomingly, defeated) proposals first for 90 days, and then for 42 days, pre-charge detention;
+Despite this period being far longer than the period of pre-charge detention in any comparable democracy, Parliament also considered (and defeated) proposals first for 90 days', and then for 42 days' pre-charge detention.

 - Schedule 7 of the Terrorism Act 2000 is a breathtakingly broad and intrusive power to stop, search and hold individuals at ports, airports and international rail stations.
 It can be exercised without the need for any grounds of suspecting the person has any involvement in terrorism - or any other criminal activity.
 This means it can be used against anyone a police, immigration or customs officer chooses.
 Powers like this are ripe for overuse and abuse.
 They are invariably used in discriminatory fashion, with stops based on stereotype rather than genuine suspicion.

-- Most recently, the Government has passed the Counter-Terrorism and Security Act 2015, which again contains a raft of proposals as unsafe as they are unfair - including passport seizure and retention powers, ripe for discrimination; a regime of exclusion orders, which risks exposing British citizens to torture; statutory 'terrorism prevention' duties for a whole range of public bodies, including universities and schools; new data retention powers, mirroring those rejected as unlawful by the Court of Justice of the EU; and provisions which seek to breathe new life into the widely-discredited TPIMs regime.
+- In 2015, the Government passed the Counter-Terrorism and Security Act, which includes passport seizure and retention powers, a regime of exclusion orders which risks exposing British citizens to torture, statutory 'terrorism prevention' duties for a whole range of public bodies including universities and schools, data retention powers and provisions which seek to breathe new life into the widely-discredited TPIMs regime.

 We believe that terrorism can, and must, be fought within the rule of law and the human rights framework.
-Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe; not more.
-These measures act as a recruiting sergeant to the extremist fringe, and marginalise those whose support is vital effectively to fight the terrorist threat.
+Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe - not more.

-They also undermine the values that separate us from the terrorist - the very values we should be fighting to protect.
+They also undermine the values that separate us from the terrorists - the very values we should be fighting to protect.